-- Expect an ICBC Adjuster to Contact You
+2. Expect an ICBC adjuster to contact you

-Shortly after notifying ICBC, an insurance adjuster will be assigned to your case and will contact you directly.
+Shortly after notifying ICBC, as part of the insurance claims process, an insurance adjuster will be assigned to your case and will contact you directly.
 If you have hired an ICBC lawyer in Langley already, you simply need to provide the name and contact information of your lawyer.
 After that, your adjuster should be dealing directly with your lawyer’s office.

 If you have not obtained legal counsel when the adjuster contacts you, don’t feel obliged or rushed into accepting the first appointment to meet the adjuster in person.
 You can say that you need some time first to obtain legal advice or to see your doctor.